QuickBooks Blog

 2. Liabilities

 If assets are the resources your company owns that contribute to its economic value, liabilities are its exact opposite.
-In fact, liabilities are just that — things your company is responsible for by law, especially debts or financial obligations.
+Liabilities are the things your company is responsible for by law, especially debts or financial obligations.

 For example, any debt accrued by a business in the course of starting, growing, and maintaining its operations is a liability.
 This could include bank loans, credit card debts, and monies owed to vendors and product manufacturers.